Jellycious/microhsm/README.md

 ## Implement state transitions

 Every state requires a `match` function.
 The match function should match events to transitions and possibly check any guards.
+If a `match` function returns `false` then the event has not matched a transition, if the `match` function has returned `true`, then a transition was matchd and the transition object `t` must be evaluated by the dispatcher.

+In the `match` function you can make use of the following functions:

+- `noTransition()`: No transition matched (simply returns `false`)
+- `transitionExternal(targetID, transition, effect)`: External transition matched
+- `transitionLocal(targetID, transition, effect)`: Local transition matched
+- `transitionInternal(targetID, transition, effect)`: Internal transition matched

 ```
 bool StateClosed::match(unsigned int event, microhsm::sTransition* t, void* ctx)